Hypfer/Valetudo/docs/_pages/faq.md

 ## Why the name?

-Valetudo is the roman name for the greek goddess Hygieia which is the goddess of health, cleanliness and hygiene.
-Also I'm bad at naming things.
+Valetudo is the roman name for the greek goddess Hygieia, which is the goddess of health, cleanliness and hygiene.
+Also, I'm bad at naming things.

+## Why Javascript? <a name="why-js"></a>

+Because it has become a nice programming language that runs everywhere and can do almost anything.
+It is also pretty hard to do something so wrong with JS that you get a Segfault and/or an RCE vulnerability.

+I strongly encourage you to drop that stale "haha js dumb please like me fellow IT peoples" meme and check out the most recent iteration of the language for yourself.
+You will be pleasantly surprised if you give it a chance.

 ## Are there still random factory resets? <a name="random-factory-resets"></a>